mengpeilee/github_issue_auto_labeling/README.md

-# Github issue auto labeling model - Use Facebook/react as example
+# Github issue auto labeling model

 This is the individual project from the CMU 18-668 course - Data Science for Software Engineering.
 Students are in charge of proposing and implementing a scenario you can address with a data-driven technique.
 Therefore, students need to:

-Choose a SE Problem: A problem of the SE domain to address Proposed an approach: find a data-driven technique to address the problem and/or answer the question.
+- Choose a SE Problem: A problem of the SE domain to address
+- Proposed an approach: find a data-driven technique to address the problem and/or answer the question.
-Designed and implement the approach: implement a set of design decisions to address the problem.
+- Designed and implement the approach: implement a set of design decisions to address the problem.

 ## 1. Introduction